seenthattinker/Conceptinero/government/eligible.md

-### Example 4: Development based on existing scientific or technological knowledge {#example-4-development-based-on-existing-scientific-or-technological-knowledge .panel-title}
+### Example 4: Development based on existing scientific or technological knowledge